Arbitrum Nitro

 Arbitrum Nitro is the one of the premiere rollup implementations on Ethereum.
 Their technology boasts the usual benefits of rollups, like dedicated compute for your application, in addition to:

-• 10-100x cheaper fees than Ethereum Mainnet (go even cheaper with data availability committee support (opens in a new tab))
+• 10-100x cheaper fees than Ethereum Mainnet (go even cheaper with data availability committee support)

 • Interoperability with Mainnet through trustless bridging and fraud proofs